All-electron BSE@GW method with Numeric Atom-Centered Orbitals for Extended Systems: 2. Green's Function Theory

 The operators $\hat{V}$ and $\hat{W}$ represent the bare Coulomb operator and static screened Coulomb operator, respectively, and numerical evaluation of these matrices are discussed in the subsequent sections.
-This BSE eigenvalue problem has a mathematically similar form as the widely-known Casida's equation of linear response time-dependent density functional theory(LR-TDDFT).\cite{casida1995time} while their theoretical origins are quite different as discussed above.
+This BSE eigenvalue problem has a mathematically similar form as the widely-known Casida equation of LR-TDDFT.\cite{casida1995time} while their theoretical origins are quite different as discussed above.

 Although the blocks $\textbf{A}$ and $-\textbf{A}^*$ are Hermitian, the overall matrix is non-Hermitian.
 Numerically, solving this non-Hermitian eigenvalue problem is quite complicated even though a wide range of efficient eigensolvers have been developed for this specific type of numerical problem in recent years\cite{shao2016bsepack,benner2017fast,benner2018improving,ljungberg2015cubic}.
-In practical implementation, so-called Tamm-Dancoff approximation (TDA) is widely used.
-This entails to negelecting the coupling matrix between excitation and de-excitation pairs (i.e. $B$ and $-B^{*}$), reducing the problem to a Hermitian eigenvalue problem
+In practical implementation, the Tamm-Dancoff approximation (TDA) is widely used.
+The TDA amounts to neglecting the coupling matrix between excitation and de-excitation pairs (i.e. $B$ and $-B^{*}$), reducing the problem to a Hermitian eigenvalue problem

 This simplification is justifiable as long as the energy associated with particle-hole interaction remains significantly smaller than the quasi-particle energy gap.
-As discussed in a previous study \cite{rocca2014ab,ljungberg2015cubic,sander2015beyond,blase2020bethe}, TDA works particularly well especially for solids in the optical limit.
-In quantum chemistry, TDA is also used in the context of Casida's equation of LR-TDDFT and Configuration Interaction Singles (CIS) methods\cite{hirata1999time,chantzis2013tamm}.
+As discussed in a previous study \cite{rocca2014ab,ljungberg2015cubic,sander2015beyond,blase2020bethe}, the TDA works particularly well especially for solids in the optical limit.
+In quantum chemistry, the TDA is also used in the context of Casida's equation of LR-TDDFT and the Configuration Interaction Singles (CIS) methods\cite{hirata1999time,chantzis2013tamm}.

-For extended systems, it is straightforward to extend this formalism to the Brillouin zone with Bloch states.
+For extended systems, it is straightforward to extend this formalism to the BZ with Bloch states.
 Particle-hole pairs here include those excitations from the valence band at the k-point $\mathbf{k}_1$ to the conduction band at the k-point $\mathbf{k}_1+\mathbf{k}^0$ such that $\mathbf{k}^0$ represents the momentum change in the excitation.
 Eq. \ref{eq:BSE_eigenvalue} then becomes

 In a typical calculation of the optical absorption spectrum, where electron-phonon coupling can be neglected, it is assumed that there is no momentum change involved.
 Therefore, $\mathbf{k}^0$ vector is generally taken to be zero.
 With this consideration, we construct the Bethe-Salpeter equation (BSE) Hamiltonian and solve the associated Hermitian eigenvalue problem of matrix A in Eq. \ref{eq:BSE_eigenvalue_TDA}. with